 Entities doing business in Nigeria must be registered with the Corporate Affairs Commission either as a Business Name or as a Company.
 Foreign investors interested in entering the Nigerian market may wish to establish a new Nigerian company or establish a new Nigerian subsidiary which also operates as a distinct legal entity from the offshore parent company.

-Companies must have a Memorandum of Association and Articles of Association (MEMART), a Solicitor can assist you draft a MEMART to suit your business objects and file a copy of same at the Corporate Affairs Commission registry; make payment of stamp duties on the incorporation deeds and conclude registration of the company as a legal entity.
+Companies must have a Memorandum of Association and Articles of Association (MEMART), a CAC accredited Solicitor can assist you draft a MEMART to suit your business objects and file a copy of same at the Corporate Affairs Commission (“CAC”) registry; make payment of stamp duties on the incorporation deeds and register the company as a legal entity.
 Company’s MEMART or Business Name’s Partnership Deed will deal with ownership and management issues and contain the rules governing how the business is run.
 The deed will pin down the key issues and set out any restrictions on what the business can do and how decisions will be made.